 Static and dynamic strength check.

-The application includes a table of commonly used materials of bolts according to ISO, SAE and ASTM, and a selection of materials of the connected parts according to AISI/SAE, DIN, BS, AF and others.
+The application includes a table of commonly used materials of bolts according to ISO, EN, SAE and ASTM, and a selection of materials of the connected parts according to AISI/SAE/ASTM, ISO, EN and DIN.

 Support of 2D CAD systems.